Call for Artists and Performers

 Casting Director: Julia Flores

-FOR ALL CHARACTERS: Please bring a headshot and resume.
-Please prepare two one-minute Shakespeare monologues.
+FOR ALL CHARACTERS: Please bring a headshot and resume and prepare a one-minute contemporary monologue.
+Character descriptions listed below.

-Actors of all races and ethnicities are encouraged to audition for all roles.
+Actors of all races and ethnicities are URGED to audition for all roles.

 LOCATION: Boston Court Performing Arts Center